 Our mission statement

-Suicide and Self-Harm Research North West, or SSHaRe NoW, was set up in 2018 with the aim of bringing together a wide range of stakeholders with a shared interested in suicide and self-harm research, from across the north west of England.
+Suicide and Self-Harm Research North West, or SSHaRe NoW, was launched in June 2017 with the aim of bringing together a wide range of stakeholders with a shared interested in suicide and self-harm research, from across the north west of England.
 We hope to encourage and support links and collaboration between researchers, clinicians, health services, third sector organisations, service users, and the public, by raising awareness of high quality suicide and self-harm research and initiatives in the local area.
 We also want to create a positive collaborative space where we can share knowledge, expertise, and experience of all kinds, to help identify and develop key areas of research that may help improve services and reduce suicide and self-harm in the future.

-Our aims for the next five years are to develop a shared set of priorities concerning research around suicide and self-harm in the North West, and particularly to
+Our aims for the next five years are to develop a shared set of priorities concerning research around suicide and self-harm in the North West, and particularly to:

 - Provide an environment for researchers to share knowledge on the work they are involved in;

-- Create an opportunity for building on previous study findings
+- Create an opportunity for building on previous study findings;

-- Have the space to hold meetings to discuss ideas for future research
+- Have the space to hold meetings to discuss ideas for future research;

-- Coproduce funding/grant applications
+- Coproduce funding/grant applications;

-- Promote the benefits of how public and patients may be involved in research
+- Promote the benefits of how public and patients may be involved in research;

 The Founders of SSHaRe NoW

-Dr Pooja Sanji
+Dr Pooja Saini

 Dr Pooja Saini joined Liverpool John Moores University, School of Natural Sciences and Psychology as a Lecturer in Psychology in January 2018.
 Dr Saini qualified in Psychology from University of Leicester in 2001, MSc in Addictive Behaviour at The University of Liverpool in 2003 and PhD in 2015 at The University of Manchester on the role of primary care in suicide prevention.